fireburn553/HelloWorld/README.md

 # Overview

 HelloWorld program written in Kotlin.
-Showng integration with Visual Studio Code and Kotlin
+Showing integration with Visual Studio Code and Kotlin

 The program was created to do end to end integration with Visual Studio Code and Github